dzfrias/dotfiles/README.md

 ### Autoload
-Any files in the `zsh/autoload` directly will be [autoloaded](https://zsh.sourceforge.io/Doc/Release/Functions.html#Autoloading-Functions).
+Any files in the [zsh/autoload](https://github.com/Diego17230/dotfiles/tree/main/zsh/autoload) directly will be [autoloaded](https://zsh.sourceforge.io/Doc/Release/Functions.html#Autoloading-Functions).

 ### Symlinks
-To add files to the symlink script, edit `setup/resources/symlink.txt`.
+To add files to the symlink script, edit [setup/resources/symlink.txt](https://github.com/Diego17230/dotfiles/blob/main/setup/symlink.zsh).
 All lines should be of the form `SRC DEST` where `SRC` is the file or glob pattern in `~/.dotfiles` to be symlinked and `DEST` is the destination. `DEST` is optional, and if it is not specified, `SRC` will be symlinked into `$HOME` with a `.` prepended to its name.
-These files will be symlinked when `bootstrap.sh` is run.
+These files will be symlinked when [setup/bootstrap.sh](https://github.com/Diego17230/dotfiles/blob/main/setup/bootstrap.sh) is run.

 **Examples:**
 - `zsh/zshrc` turns into `ln -s ~/.dotfiles/zsh/zshrc ~/.zshrc`